thecabinetofcuriosities/cbrpnk/docs/en/framework.md

 **CBR+PNK**
 # FRAMEWORK

-* * *
+—

-This brochure presents GM advice, in-depth examples of Consequences, optional rules, and the framework of a campaign mode for CBR+PNK.
-It isn’t required reading, but it will improve your understanding of the game and provide guidance for running it.
+_This brochure presents GM advice, in-depth examples of Consequences, optional rules, and the framework of a campaign mode for CBR+PNK.
+It isn’t required reading, but it will improve your understanding of the game and provide guidance for running it._

-* * *

 Consequence Examples
 ====================